RasaHQ/rasa/docs/api/training-data-importers.rst

 RasaFileImporter (default)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-By default Rasa uses the importer ``SimpleFileImporter``.
+By default Rasa uses the importer ``RasaFileImporter``.
 If you want to use it on its
 own, you don't have to specify anything in your configuration file.
 If you want to use it together with other importers, add it to your
 configuration file: